Jonathan Tilly, PhD

 BIOL 3409.
 Current Topics in Biology.
 4 Hours.

 Examines selected topics in biology.
 Topics vary each semester.
-Prereq.
-BIOL 2301.
+May be repeated without limit.

 BIOL 3601.
 Neural Systems and Behavior.
 4 Hours.

 Reviews major experimental approaches and key concepts used in behavioral neurobiology.
 Begins with a look at its history.
 Topics covered include spatial orientation and sensory guidance, neuronal control of motor output, neuronal processing of sensory information, sensorimotor integration, neuromodulation, circadian rhythms and biological clocks, behavioral physiology of large-scale navigation, neurobiology of communication, and cellular mechanisms of learning and memory.

 Designed to familiarize students with fundamental principles in mammalian physiology.
 Emphasizes major organ systems integration.
 Where applicable, explores and uses human physiology to reinforce principles in physiology and build upon these principles by analyzing how major organ systems effectively network for proper organismal function.
 Initially covers the physiological principles of energy and metabolism in mammals, including human adaptation for basic energy requirements, and then delves into basics of membrane transport.
 Evaluates roles for organ systems integration in the respiratory, cardiovascular, gastrointestinal, hemopoietic, renal, and reproductive systems.